 Looking for previous versions of this code sample?
 Check out the tags on the releases GitHub page.

 If you would like to get started immediately, skip this section and jump to How To Run The Sample.

 This sample solution is a command line utility that can be used for looking up basic information for users in Azure AD tenants.
-The project targets .NET Core, hence it can run wherever DNX can run: it has been tested on Windows, OSX and Ubuntu Linux.
+The project targets .NET Core: it has been tested on Windows, OSX and Ubuntu Linux.

 The application obtains tokens through a two steps process especially designed for devices and operating systems that cannot display any UX.
 The idea is that whenever a user authentication is required, the command line app asks the user to use another device (such as an internet-connected smartphone) to navigate to http://aka.ms/devicelogin, where the user will be prompted to enter the code so obtained.
 That done, the web page will lead the user through a normal authentication experience, including consent prompts and multi factor authentication if necessary.
 Upon successful authentication, the command line app will receive the required tokens through a back channel and will use it to perform the web API calls it needs.

 The code for handling the token acquisition process is extremely simple, as it boils down to one call for obtaining the code to display to the user (via

 AcquireDeviceCodeAsync) and one call to poll the service to retrieve the tokens when available (via

 AcquireTokenByDeviceCodeAsync).
 You can find both calls in the sample in the static method